A Weekly Meal Plan Could Help You Reach Your Goals

 Step 2: Do the math

 Regular meals and snacks throughout the day reduce the risk for getting overly hungry.
 To make sure you’re eating the optimal amount of food at the right time, divvy up your daily SmartPoints among meals and snacks.
-Let’s say you have 30 daily SmartPoints.
-You might want to use six points for breakfast, another nine for lunch, three for an afternoon snack, and 12 for dinner.
-You can use zero SmartPoints fruits and veggies to fill in any gaps.
+Let’s say you have 23 daily SmartPoints.
+You might want to use three points for breakfast, another seven for lunch, three for an afternoon snack, and 10 for dinner.
+You can use zero SmartPoints value fruits, veggies, and some proteins to fill in any gaps.

 Step 3: Plan to Indulge